hsuonsivu/hsupublic/3d-models/README.md

 We used d1mini esp32 board with a reedswitch between GND and pin 4 to detect swing.
-With the 90mm funnel it corresponded to 1.62mm of rain for a swing, so this is not accurate enough, so I updated the funnel to 180mm, so it now 0.4mm or rain per swing.
+With the 90mm funnel it corresponded to 1.62mm of rain for a swing, so this is not accurate enough, so I updated the funnel to 180mm, so it is now 0.4mm of rain per swing.

 ![rainmeter in Openscad.](rainmeter.png)
 ![rainmeter installed.](rainmeter.jpg)